 Wisconsin Case Counts: March 30, 2018–July 31, 2019

 Counties with confirmed cases: Dane, Fond du Lac, Milwaukee, Outagamie, Racine, and Rock.

 Synthetic cannabinoids are not one drug.
 Hundreds of different synthetic cannabinoid chemicals are manufactured and sprayed on dried plant material or sold as liquids to be inhaled in products like e-cigarettes or other vaping devices.
 New cannabinoid chemicals with unknown health risks are available each year.

-Synthetic cannabinoid products are unsafe, and the health effects from using them can be unpredictable, harmful, and even life threatening.
-CDC is currently monitoring data across the nation regarding outbreaks.
+These products are unsafe, and the health effects from using them can be unpredictable, harmful, and even life threatening.
+The Centers for Disease Control and Prevention (CDC) is currently monitoring data across the nation regarding outbreaks.